edstott/EEE1labs/skills/section2.md

 ### Oscilloscope

 The servo motor is controlled by a digital pulse signal.
-A digital signal is a voltage that switches between two discrete levels and a pulse means that the waveform is asymmetric — the signal is `on' for less time than it is `off'.
+A digital signal is a voltage that switches between two discrete levels and a pulse means that the waveform is asymmetric — the signal is on for less time than it is off.
 The servo motor signal has pulses at a regular interval of 50 per second (50 Hz) and the *width* (on time) of each pulse is in the range 0.5–1.5ms.

 		{\centering